-8, made Sec.
-27. ge 33 E. ntention Hat- But to her his face, uplifted in the moonlight, flushed and eager, was un- "You are a flirt!" he cried, seeking to make his voice savage and angry, and succeeding admirably in filling it with adoration.
+ice at made c.
+27. 33 E. mtion claim es A. M.. on She had drawn her mantilla closely about her for no other reason in the world but to tantalize the man below her by hiding herself from him, and there was only her voice and the vague outline of her young body through the vines to tell him that she-was there.
+But to her his face, uplifted in the moonlight, flushed and eager, was unhidden.
+"You are a flirt!" he cried, seeking to make his voice savage and angry, and succeeding admirably in filling it with adoration.
 "But no," she answered him from the dusk about her.
-"That is to be born in Spain-his father kept him black anger. ergel.
-And I-I am so soft-hearted there until he was of age.
-He is a that to make one suffer would distress "If you roll your r's at me like that again," Stanway told her very positively, "I am going right in and tell the old gentleman that I am going to marry you!"
+"That is to be ensel.
+And I-I am so soft-hearted that to make one suffer would distress "If you roll your r's at me like that again," Stanway told her very positively, "I am going right in and tell the old gentleman that I am going to marry you!"
 She laughed gayly at his impetuous declaration.